 Triangle Bisector Theorem

-Triangle Bisector theorem states that an angle bisector of an angle of a triangle will divide the opposite side into segments which are proportional to the other adjacent sides.
+Triangle Bisector theorem states that an angle bisector of an angle of a triangle will divide the opposite side into segments that are proportional to the other adjacent sides.
 In the below-given figure, AB/AC =BD/DC

 Angle Bisector Problem